Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Brian C. Sponheimer - Gabelli Asset Management

 Okay.
 And then just to put a bow on this recovery issue.
-If cost is constant here on out; at some point, there will be a time at which the (43:38) and then there will be a period where you'll be getting recoveries in the couple of – two or three weeks or months thereafter?
+If cost is constant here on out; at some point, there will be a time at which the costs stop and then there will be a period where you'll be getting recoveries in the couple – two or three weeks or months thereafter?

 Brian J. Kesseler - Tenneco, Inc.